- Contact Information

 - Soil may be contaminated with lead from the past use of leaded gas in cars.

 - Regularly wash children's hands and toys.
 Hands and toys can become contaminated from household dust or exterior soil.
 Both are known lead sources.

 - Prevent children from playing in bare soil.
 Parents should plant grass on areas of bare soil or cover the soil with grass seed, mulch, or wood chips, if possible.
 Until the bare soil is covered, parents should move play areas away from bare soil and away from the sides of the house.
-If using a sandbox, parents should also cover the box when not in use to prevent cats from using it as a litter box.
-That will help protect children from exposure to animal waste.
+If using a sandbox, parents should cover the box when not in use.

 - Remove your shoes at the door.
 Shoes can track in dust and dirt from outside that may be contaminated with lead.

 - Plumbing may have lead or lead solder which can contaminate your water.

 - You cannot see, smell, or taste lead.
 Boiling your water will not get rid of lead.